+I was born in a refugee camp in Thailand.
 My people are called Hmong.
 We left China about 3,400 years before we settle in Laos.
 Most of our people were farmers.
 We lived in the mountains and jungles.
 During the Vietnam War, the American CIA came and asked us to help them because our people were really good in the jungles, because that's where we lived.
 We fought along with the CIA all along the way until the American left Laos.

-My Dad fought alongside the Americans.
+My dad fought alongside the Americans.
 After the war it was too dangerous for my family to stay in Laos.
 We were called traitors because we helped the USA.
 A lot of our people were tortured, murdered, killed.
-To be able to survive we left Laos.
+To be able to survive, we left Laos.
 A lot of our people were dying crossing the Mekong River going to Thailand.
 After my family got settled in Thailand, that's when I was born and raised up in the refugee camp.

-Growing up as a young girl in the camp, was difficult.
+Growing up as a young girl in the camp was difficult.
 I remember carrying water for miles and miles to my home.
 We don't have electricity or running water.
 I never go to school, learn how to read or write.
 Never really have dreams, or hope.
 I don't know that the world was so big.
-I only see like fence around me with soldiers with guns.
+I only see, like, fence around me with soldiers with guns.

 We had a big warehouse for us for shelter.
 We lived in a really small room with 10 people and just two beds.
 We had to squeeze in, we sleep with our parents, with our brothers, sisters because there's no space.